Nintendo: Corporate structure

-Entertainment Planning & Development (EPD)
+Entertainment Planning and Development (EPD)

 The Nintendo Entertainment Planning & Development division is the primary software development, production, and supervising division at Nintendo, formed as a merger between their former Entertainment Analysis & Development and Software Planning & Development divisions in 2015.
 Led by Shinya Takahashi, the division holds the largest concentration of staff at the company, housing more than 800 engineers, producers, directors, coordinators, planners, and designers.

 Platform Technology Development (PTD)

-The Nintendo Platform Technology Development division is a combination of Nintendo's former Integrated Research & Development (or IRD) and System Development (or SDD) divisions.
+The Nintendo Platform Technology Development division is a combination of Nintendo's former Integrated Research & Development (IRD) and System Development (SDD) divisions.
 Led by Ko Shiota, the division is responsible for designing hardware and developing Nintendo's operating systems, developer environment, and internal network, and maintenance of the Nintendo Network.

 Business Development (NBD)

 The Nintendo Business Development division was formed following Nintendo's foray into software development for smart devices such as mobile phones and tablets.
-It is responsible for refining Nintendo's business model for the dedicated video game system business, and overseeing development for smart devices.
+It is responsible for refining Nintendo's business model for the dedicated video game system business and overseeing development for smart devices.

 Branches

+Notable board members include Shigeru Miyamoto, Satoru Shibata and Outside Director Chris Meledandri, CEO of Illumination Entertainment; notable executive officers include Yoshiaki Koizumi, Deputy general manager of Entertainment Planning & Development division, Takashi Tezuka and Senior officer of Entertainment Planning & Development division.

 Nintendo Co., Ltd.

 Headquartered in Kyoto, Japan since the beginning, Nintendo Co., Ltd. oversees the organization's global operations and manages Japanese operations specifically.
 The company's two major subsidiaries, Nintendo of America and Nintendo of Europe, manage operations in North America and Europe respectively.
-Nintendo Co., Ltd. moved from its original Kyoto location to a new office in Higashiyama-ku, Kyoto, in 2000; this became the research and development building when the head office relocated to its present location in Minami-ku, Kyoto.
+Nintendo Co., Ltd. later moved from its original Kyoto location to a new office in Higashiyama-ku, Kyoto; this became the research and development building in 2000 when the head office relocated to its present location in Minami-ku, Kyoto.